-Note: To access recordings, go to your Meeting Wall and click History & Recordings.
-On the next page, you can play, share, download, delete and lock any recordings.
-Use the playback number (listed on your Meeting Wall) to call in and listen to recordings over the telephone.
+Note: To access recordings, go to your Account Info page and choose History & Recordings from the Profile drop-down menu.
+You can play, share, download, delete and lock any recordings.
+Use the playback number (listed at the bottom of the page) to call in and listen to recordings over the telephone.

 Yes, the service is free.
 We don’t charge our customers.
 It’s not a free trial.
 There are no advertisements, no quality issues, no hidden fees, no sales pitches, no contracts, no purchases required, no privacy issues, no restrictions and no surprises.